Freelance writing seems like the ultimate dream come true, doesn’t it?

 What could be better than that?

-A step-by-step guide to setting up your freelance writing business for success, that’s what.
+A step-by-step guide on how to start freelancing and setting up your freelance writing business for success, that’s what.

 Before I explain what I mean, let’s talk about what usually happens.